 If using rack of pork, slice 4 chops at ribs; reserve or freeze remaining rack for other use.
 If using pork butt, I recommend removing as much fat as possible, then dividing the pork into four pieces.

-Add 2 Tbsp. oil to Dutch oven or very large stew pot, and place over medium-high heat.
+Add 2 Tbsp. oil to Dutch oven or very large pot, and place over medium-high heat.
 Brown the pork on all sides, then remove to plate.
 Lower heat to medium low.
 You should have enough fat in pan to sauté the carrot, onion, and celery until softened, but not browned.
 Add garlic and sweat a bit, then add 10 cups of stock, peppercorns, cayenne, thyme, parsley, and bay leaves, along with the pork.
-Put heat on high; bring to moderate boil, then turn heat to low and simmer, covered, for about 2 hours.
+Bring to a moderate boil, then turn heat to low and simmer, covered, for about 2 hours.

-Take meat out, let cool, then cut into bight-sized pieces, or shred.
+Take meat out, let cool, then cut into bite-sized pieces, or shred.